CouchCMS/Documentation/src/contents/concepts/using-folders.md

 # Folders

-Couch allows you to create 'virtual folders' to place your cloned pages in.<br/>
+Couch allows you to create 'virtual folders' to place your cloned pages in.
 The primary purpose of this feature is to have super SEO friendly urls for your pages and the true power of this feature can be tapped only if you have enabled [**pretty-urls**](./pretty-urls.html).

-Cloned pages in Couch, just like real pages on a hard-disk, can be placed in only one folder at a time.<br/>
+Cloned pages in Couch, just like real pages on a hard-disk, can be placed in only one folder at a time.
-The folders themselves, just like real folders, can be nested within another folder which in turn might itself be within another folder.<br/>
+The folders themselves, just like real folders, can be nested within another folder which in turn might itself be within another folder.
 By judiciously creating an hierarchy of folders, almost any url structure can be mimicked in Couch.

 As an example, suppose for a clonable template named _news.php_, we require the following folder hierarchy for arranging the cloned pages representing the news items -